-34 years young, male-bodied human.
-Classless, but with every intention of being a gentleman.
-In a committed, 7+ year relationship.
+38 years young, male-bodied human (he/him).
+Classless, but with every intention of being a good person, and sometimes failing that, on okay person.
+In a committed, 10+ year relationship.
 Has dog (Husky/Pit X), and cat (grey tabby), both adopted from the local shelter.
 I enjoy engaging with my other meatspace participants, and can talk to pretty much any one.

 Was finishing up a career in environmental planning as I went back to board games back in 2007.
 Catan seems to be the gateway drug for many, and it certainly was for my reentry.
 I haven’t played it since.